umich-hist-399/campus-histories/essays/social-training.md

 ## Beginnings of University-sponsored dormitories for women

 As female enrollment increased, the University saw a need to provide suitable lodging for young women.
 In fact, beginning in the 1920s, the University set to open a large (for the time) dorm to house over 400 female students to be named Mosher-Jordan Hall (after Eliza Mosher and Myra Jordan, former women’s deans of the University of Michigan).
-At the onset, the University stated that in order to put student welfare first, University sponsored dorms offered a safe living space (appealing to parents) and a site of “valuable social training” (“Parents Desire Dormitories”).
+At the onset, the University stated that in order to put student welfare first, University sponsored dorms offered a safe living space (appealing to parents) and a site of “valuable social training” (“Parents Desire Dormitories”- "Mosher-Jordan Halls (University of Michigan) photograph series- 1920s-1990s").

 {% include figure.html class="img-center-full" src="/images/exterior-mj.jpg" caption="Early sketch of Mosher-Jordan Hall (left); Early photograph of the completed hall (right).
 Image courtesy of The Bentley Library"
  %}

-Among fairly routine delay setbacks included ability to secure financing, a search for an architectural team and severe weather, the University also faced significant opposition from private citizens of Ann Arbor who likely earned a significant amount of money from taking in students as boarders (“Building of Dormitory To Be Postponed”; “Dormitory Plans Near Completion”).
+Among fairly routine delay setbacks included ability to secure financing, a search for an architectural team and severe weather, the University also faced significant opposition from private citizens of Ann Arbor who likely earned a significant amount of money from taking in students as boarders (“Building of Dormitory To Be Postponed”; “Dormitory Plans Near Completion”- "Mosher-Jordan Halls (University of Michigan) photograph series- 1920s-1990s").
 A statement from the Regents of the University at the time of construction succinctly captures the tension:

 {% include figure.html class="img-center" width="50%" src="/images/regents.jpg" caption="Image courtesy of The Bentley Library" %}

-At the time regarded as a “thoroughly modern”, “giant structure” that was “one of the most imposing of the University of Michigan’s buildings because of its height and its location”, the $955,000 structure continued to be met with controversy among local residents. (“Contract let for Erection of Dorm”; “U of M Girls’ Dormitory”).
+At the time regarded as a “thoroughly modern”, “giant structure” that was “one of the most imposing of the University of Michigan’s buildings because of its height and its location”, the $955,000 structure continued to be met with controversy among local residents. (“Contract let for Erection of Dorm”; “U of M Girls’ Dormitory”- "Mosher-Jordan Halls (University of Michigan) photograph series- 1920s-1990s").
 In an article from the time of construction, it was noted that “work on the new dormitory was started following a controversy during which rooming-house owners of Ann Arbor sought by various means, including appeal to Governor Fred W. Green, to stop letting of the contract.
 It was felt by the group that the rooming houses are adequate and the dormitory unnecessary.
-Dr. Clarence C. Little, then president of the university, was made the butt of the attacks.” (“U of M Girls’ Dormitory”).
+Dr. Clarence C. Little, then president of the university, was made the butt of the attacks.” (“U of M Girls’ Dormitory”- "Mosher-Jordan Halls (University of Michigan) photograph series- 1920s-1990s").
 It is clear that the University and the local residents did not see eye to eye then.
 Perhaps it is thought-provoking to consider how today, when University sponsored dormitories provide but a drop in the bucket for only nearly a quarter to a third of students, these relations have shifted.

-Upon opening of the new dormitory, other female residence halls such as Martha Cook (1915), Helen Newberry (1915) and Betsy Barbour (1920) increased the cost of room and board to be equal to the going rate at Mosher-Jordan (“Boards Increase Dormitory Rent”, from February 2, 1930).
+Upon opening of the new dormitory, other female residence halls such as Martha Cook (1915), Helen Newberry (1915) and Betsy Barbour (1920) increased the cost of room and board to be equal to the going rate at Mosher-Jordan (“Boards Increase Dormitory Rent”, from February 2, 1930- "Mosher-Jordan Halls (University of Michigan) photograph series- 1920s-1990s").
 Curious attention in the aforementioned cited article regarding rent was paid to the meals.
-It is noted in the subhead, “Meals Remain Uniform” (“Boards Increase Dormitory Rent”, from February 2, 1930).
-Additionally, great attention was paid to the nature and number of kitchens in the newly christened dorm, the place settings and draperies of the dining area (“Mosher-Jordan Halls, Women’s Dormitory, Now Near Completion as Contractors Finish Work”).
+It is noted in the subhead, “Meals Remain Uniform” (“Boards Increase Dormitory Rent”, from February 2, 1930- "Mosher-Jordan Halls (University of Michigan) photograph series- 1920s-1990s").
+Additionally, great attention was paid to the nature and number of kitchens in the newly christened dorm, the place settings and draperies of the dining area (“Mosher-Jordan Halls, Women’s Dormitory, Now Near Completion as Contractors Finish Work”- "Mosher-Jordan Halls (University of Michigan) photograph series- 1920s-1990s").

 Nonetheless, it is clear that life at Mosher-Jordan created a camaraderie effect for its residents, recalling similar traditions of boarding house life but in a more structured, socially sanctioned setting.
-Subsequent years featured hall tea times, social dances, participation in sports league, entertainment of faculty members and families and house board elections (“Mosher-Jordan Holds Dances”, May 26, 1934).
-Despite this, strict rules remained in place for female residents regarding curfew and late policies (“Rigid Rules for Women’s Hours Passed”, May 30 1934).
+Subsequent years featured hall tea times, social dances, participation in sports league, entertainment of faculty members and families and house board elections (“Mosher-Jordan Holds Dances”, May 26, 1934- "Mosher-Jordan Halls (University of Michigan) photograph series- 1920s-1990s").
+Despite this, strict rules remained in place for female residents regarding curfew and late policies (“Rigid Rules for Women’s Hours Passed”, May 30 1934- "Mosher-Jordan Halls (University of Michigan) photograph series- 1920s-1990s").

 {% include figure.html class="img-center" width="33%" src="/images/brains-and-beauty.jpg" caption="Image courtesy of The Bentley Library"
  %}